EsmileDabir/react-repo/README.md

-This is a React project built using Vite for fast and optimized development.
-To run locally, install dependencies with npm install and start the dev server with npm run dev.
-To build for production, use npm run build.
-The project is deployed on Vercel for easy sharing and live access.
+This is a modern React + Vite landing page designed for a premium sports shoe brand, showcasing a sleek UI with bold typography and a clean layout.
+The front page features sections like Menu, Location, About, and Contact, along with call-to-action buttons and external purchase links.
+While it's not yet fully responsive, it provides a strong foundation for further development.
+The project is deployed with Vercel for easy access and sharing.
-Here's the link for it- https://react-repo-orcin.vercel.app/
+# Here's the link for it- https://react-repo-orcin.vercel.app/